Countries with active Zika Virus transmission (as shown on map)

 - Spirit Airlines states: “Customers planning to travel to a country that has been impacted by the Zika virus may contact us with questions about changes to their itinerary.
 For the latest updates, please visit the CDC Zika Virus travel information page.”

-- United Airlines states: “Zika Virus Travel Advisory – If you have concerns about travelling to the listed destinations please call the phone number at the bottom of this page.”
+- United Airlines states: “Zika Virus Travel Advisory – If you have concerns about traveling to the listed destinations please call the phone number at the bottom of this page.”

 South American Carriers include: